 In modeling, this design appears to support the 80/160 dual banding method for the standard L. Adding to the dual band circuitry, an inductor is substituted for the short between vertical wire and tower while on 80 meters.

+This table presumes the tower is topped by a medium sized 14-28 MHz multi-band beam antenna.
 Data below shows the shorting wire heights for various horizontal wire and tower heights.
 At lower heights in the table, data for the slanting vertical method demonstrates where the two methods overlap and deteriorate in the other's range.
 The mechanisms creating this crossover point are not clearly understood.